 - Decrease the dose – under the supervision of your doctor, you may be able to lower the dose of the antibiotic by approximately one third.

 - Ask your doctor if your child can change to a more intestine-friendly medicine.

 - Stop the antibiotic – if the diarrhea is severe, decide with your doctor if your child seems better enough to stop the antibiotic now instead of finishing the course.

-WHEN TO WORRY – if the diarrhea is severe (more than 6 – 8 times a day), if it is bloody, if you child has severe stomach cramps or vomiting, you should contact your doctor.
+If the diarrhea is severe (more than 6 – 8 times a day), if it is bloody, if your child has severe stomach cramps or vomiting, you should contact your doctor.